SirECMG/elton-blog-2021/_posts/2021-10-24-productivity-tips.markdown

 When creating a task todo, the idea is to keep the task as high level as possible and use the subtask for more detailed items.

 If a task is too high level, I notice the work does not get done.
 The path to successful completion needs clarity.

-## commonly used features I use

-The common features I use to reenforce getting the work done is due dates and reminders.
-These are alerts to capture your attention.
-They tell you that something needs attention and does a good job of emphasizing and notifying you (from every device).
-The notifications Microsoft Todo alerts are annoying, and resisting the urge to ignore them is a personal challenge, but I am grateful this feature exist.

-## ability to see todo on any device
-Having constant visiblity on the backlog of tasks is important.
-One of the main reason why we are productive using a pen and notebook is that tasks are always visible.
-Leveraging technology makes it so that we can see information multiple screens.
-It is also, more "green" to compared to using paper.

-## ability to share lists

-Microsoft todo also allows other people to see your personal list by sharing it via a web link.
-This will give people the ability to view or edit the list.
-Which can be powerful as it can act as a project management tool.
-I use this to assign task from my work (Microsoft) and person account (live.com)

-## ability to assign list
-I use this feature to assign tasks between my personal and work.
-It can also be used like a project management feature giving it a team aspect.

 ## Microsoft Outlook Calendar